Trump Floats Terminating NAFTA, Warns Congress Not To Interfere With Negotiations

-In a series of tweets published Saturday morning, President Trump floated terminating the North American Free Trade Agreement (NAFTA), and warned U.S. Congress not to interfere with the negotiations, Reuters news agency reports.
+In a series of tweets published Saturday morning, President Trump floated terminating the North American Free Trade Agreement (NAFTA) and warned U.S. Congress not to interfere with the negotiations, Reuters news agency reports.

 “There is no political necessity to keep Canada in the new NAFTA deal,” Trump tweeted, adding that the U.S. has been “abused” for decades.
 The POTUS also warned Congress not to interfere with the negotiations, threatening to “terminate NAFTA entirely.”